BetterCallGuts/ecommerce-django/README.md

 # ecommerce-django

-### It was made by a smiple django a made an API for it so it can be used for React or Angular projects
+### It was made by a smiple django, and I made an API for it so it can be used for React or Angular or any other front-end projects.

+I used jazzmin for admin site you can remove it if you want by simple remove it from installed apps, I used DRF for the api and I allowd import export in the admin site.
+# Enjoy

+___
 requirements
 ```bash
 pip install  django-import-export